indimail/indimail-mta/README.md

 # Docker / Podman Containers

-Earlier I used to provide docker / podman container images on docker hub.
+Earlier I used to provide docker / podman container images on [docker hub](https://hub.docker.com/u/cprogrammer).
 But recently docker has removed the ability (without any warning) to connect with a github account unless you pay them a hefty sum every month.
 As a principle, I no longer support docker.
+I have deleted all containers that were hosted there.
 You can build your own images instead.
 Refer to [README](https://github.com/mbhangui/docker/blob/master/README.md) on how to build your own container images.
+If you cannot build it on your own, ping me and I will be happy to build it for you.

 # SUPPORT INFORMATION